Rail transport in Indonesia: Passenger services

 KAI provides extensive passenger services.
-Various classes are available, from luxury class with reclining seats and plane - like facilities, executive class with air conditioner and reclining seat comparable to the better classes of other countries' railways, business coaches which recently have been equipped with air conditioner and reclining seats much like executive class, to the hard bench, but still air conditioned, economy class coaches for cheaper trains.
-In last couple of years, the business and economic class are in the process of being equipped with air conditioned system.
-The whole process was completed in early 2013.
+Various classes of passenger railcars are available, from luxury class with reclining seats and plane-like facilities, executive class with air conditioner and reclining seat comparable to the better classes of other countries' railways, business coaches which recently have been equipped with air conditioner and reclining seats much like executive class, to the hard bench, but still air conditioned, economy class coaches for cheaper trains.
+In the 2010s, to respond to concerns from the riding public on the lack of air conditioning facilities, KAI pursued, together with INKA Limited, the conversion of the then non-airconditioned business and economic class cars in its trains to airconditioning.
+The whole process of conversion was completed in early 2013 with the installation of AC systems to the remaining non-AC express and local trainsets.
+All express and local trainsets are powered with generator cars, and many are equipped also with baggage and dining cars.

+Since 2024, with the launch of the Java Priority, KAI also operates tourist only express trains tailored to the tourism market with similar classes as in the regular trainsets and with all train cars airconditioned: Imperial class, similar to the luxury and executive cars on regular trains, and Priority class, with facilities similar to the business and economy cars.

 Sleeper trains have existed in Indonesia.
 The last all-sleeper train service was Bima express train which ran from 1967 to 1984 when it was changed to mostly coach, leaving only one or two sleeping cars.
 It ran in this configuration until 1995, when the sleeper cars were withdrawn and modified into seating coach.
 Since 2018, sleeper trains have been re-activated for the Argo Bromo Anggrek (Jakarta to Surabaya), Taksaka (Jakarta to Yogyakarta), Argo Lawu and Argo Dwipangga (Jakarta to Solo), and Gajayana (Jakarta to Malang).

-In Java, most trains connect Jakarta and the hinterland - regional (or "cross-country" services) have not been fully developed.
+In Java, most trains connect Jakarta and the hinterland – regional (or "cross-country" services) have not been fully developed.
 Between pairs of important cities such as Jakarta and Bandung, intensive hourly services are provided.

 Most passenger trains in Indonesia, except commuter locals, are named.
 The names varies from plainly descriptive such as Depok Ekspres (a former fast service between Jakarta and Depok), through Logawa (name of a river near Purwokerto, which is served by the train), Argo Lawu (Mt.
 Lawu, an extinct volcano near Solo, which is served by the said express train), to more or less meaningless, though romantic, names such as Bangunkarta (abbreviation of names of cities it serves: Jombang-Madiun-Jakarta) and Matarmaja (Malang-Blitar-Madiun-Jakarta).

-Railway passenger services experienced a renaissance in the 1995-1999 period, with the introduction of many new passenger express services.
+Railway passenger services experienced a renaissance in the 1995–1999 period, with the introduction of many new passenger express services.
 With the advent of cheap airplane tickets, KAI experienced a downturn in the number of passengers carried, though the number has stabilized and most trains remain at more than 50% occupancy rate.